panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 ## 3. Summary

 By default a `fetch()` request timeouts at the time setup by the browser.
 In Chrome, for example, this setting equals 300 seconds.
-That's way longer than a user would expect for a simple network request to complete.
+That's way longer than a user would expect for a network request to complete.

 A good approach when making network requests is to configure a request timeout of about 8 - 10 seconds.

-As shown in the post, using `setTimeout()` and abort controller you can create `fetch()` requests configured to timeout when you'd like to.
+Using `setTimeout()` and abort controller you can create `fetch()` requests configured to timeout when you'd like to.

-Check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller because as of 2020 it is an experimental technology.
+Check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

-Please note that without the use of an abort controller there's no way you can stop a `fetch()` request.
+Note that without the use of an abort controller there's no way you can stop a `fetch()` request.
 Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

-*What other good practices regarding network requests do you know?*
+*What good practices regarding network requests do you know?
+Please write a comment!*